pektin/jam/docs/jam/jam/identifiers.rst

 itself, it is understood as a reference to everything that was defined with that same identifier.

+When a reference is resolved, each scope up the tree is checked for the reference as an attribute.
+When no references are found, or when there is an ambiguity for which attribute is referenced, the reference becomes invalid.

-Identifiers are also used to get attributes of objects.
+Identifiers are also used to get attributes of values explicit.

 Syntax
 ======